Bluebell Image

 Welcome to waresleywood.co.uk, a website dedicated to providing information on all topics relating to the Waresley and Gransden Woods reserves of The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-News - 18/10/2024
+News - 04/12/2024

-Sunday work parties have now running once a fortnight, for the 2024-25 conservation season.
+Sunday work parties are now running once a fortnight, for the 2024-25 conservation season.
 If you're interested in joining us, contact me using the form on the About page.
 View the Conservation Work web page for more details of the work we carry out.

 Post to X